Kuami Eugene: Early life

 Kuami Eugene was born to Alex and Juliana Marfo in Akim Oda, Ghana.
-His interest in music led him to sing in the church from a young age where he also learnt how to play the drum, keyboard, and guitar.
+His interest in music led him to sing in the church from a young age where he also learned how to play the drum, keyboard, and guitar.
 He attended the Salvation Army Senior High School located at Akim-Wenchi.
-The young artist, who grew up in the environs of Fadama, a suburb of Accra furthered his education to Ghana Telecom University.
+The young artist, who grew up in the environs of Fadama, a suburb of Accra furthered his education at Ghana Telecom University.

 Music career

-Kuami Eugene was a contestant in the season 5 of the reality competition show MTN Hitmaker in Ghana in 2016, where he finished third overall.
+His breakthrough happened when he took part in the MTN Hitmaker competition.
+Kuami Eugene was a contestant in season 5 of the reality competition show MTN Hitmaker in Ghana in 2016, where he finished third overall.
 He was signed shortly afterward to Lynx Entertainment and has gone on to release several singles.
-In 2017, "Angela" reached one million views on YouTube, the most for any music artist on that label, and was indicated to be in rotation among the top 10 songs in Ghana.
+In 2017, Angela reached one million views on YouTube, the most for any music artist on that label, and was indicated to be in rotation among the top 10 songs in Ghana.
 He is a featured artist in "Adwenfi" by DJ Vyrusky and Shatta Wale.
 In 2018, he released a continuation of the story line in the "Angela" song called "Confusion".
-And in June 2018, he released the single "Wish Me Well", which was in response to the negative comments he received on social media.
+And in June 2018, he released the single "Wish Me Well" out of pain, in response to the negative comments he received on social media.